codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 #### Route tables

-Each subnet in a VPC must be associated with route table.
+Each subnet in a VPC must be associated with a route table.
 This time we have an unusual situation.
 We have the reference to a resource which was not defined yet (***${aws_instance.nat.id}***).
 The order of files is not important for Terraform.
 It combines all files and based on that knowledge prepares a plan of execution.
 For that reason we can refer to resources which are defined in different files.
-Terraform will also produce error during creation if the resource is not available.
+Terraform will produce an error during creation if the resource is not defined anywhere.

-***configure-route_tables.tf**
+***route_tables-config.tf***
 {% highlight javascript %}
 resource "aws_route_table" "public-subnet" {
     vpc_id = "${aws_vpc.environment.id}"